katerinamargatina/katerinamargatina.github.io/_news/job.md

 ---

 Life update!
-Just joined AWS as an Applied Scientist!
+I joined AWS Bedrock as an Applied Scientist working in LLM Agents.🤖